spikegrobstein/capistrano-mailgun/README.md

 specify both text and html templates and the emails will contain the proper bodies where the client supports it.

+The default setting for this is `:deploy_text` which is a built-in template.
+See "Built-in Templates" below for more information.

 ### mailgun_html_template (required for notify_of_deploy)

 This is the path to the ERB template that will be used to generate the HTML body of the email.
 It is only required if you do not specify the `mailgun_text_template` variable.
 You can specify both text and html templates and emails will contain the proper bodies where the client supports it.

+The default setting for this is `:deploy_html` which is a built-in template.
+See "Built-in Templates" below for more information.

 ### mailgun_recipient_domain